starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 _After_ writing both your api and web server

-1. run `node ./server.js`
+1. run `node ./coffeeShopServer.js`
-1. In another terminal (make sure you're in the coffee-shop directory) run `make`
+1. In another terminal (make sure you're in the coffee-shop directory) run `make` (if you don't have make then run `./test` instead)

 Make sure you restart your server after updating your code!

 # Create API

 Write an API in `coffeeShop.js` that defines a set of functions that provide CRUD behavior for a list of coffee shops.

 Each coffee shop should have the following schema: